FaZe Clan: History

 In January 2020, FaZe Clan obtained a $22.7 million investment loan from a private lender.
 FaZe was advised on the transaction by Canaccord Genuity, a Canadian financial company.
 On June 18, 2020, FaZe Clan announced its co-ownership of CTRL, a food supplement company.
 In December 2020, FaZe Clan was worth $305 million.
-That same month the revenue of FaZe Clan was estimated $40 million.
+That same month, the revenue of FaZe Clan was estimated $40 million.
 It also released the film Crimson under FaZe Studios in 2020, with Brian "Rug" Awadis in a leading role.

 On June 10, 2021, FaZe Clan became the first esports team to be featured on the cover of Sports Illustrated.
-The same year it announced it was merging with special purpose acquisition investors B. Riley Principal to become a public company listed on NASDAQ, with an initial valuation of about $1 billion.
+The same year, a merger was announced with special purpose acquisition investors B. Riley Principal to become a public company listed on NASDAQ, with an expected initial valuation of about $1 billion.
 As part of this merge, FaZe would receive $291 million from B. Riley, and would be renamed to Faze Holdings Inc. and refocus itself as a brand for "the voice of youth culture".
 The merger was approved by the U.S. Securities and Exchange Commission, and the company went public on July 20, 2022, however with a lower than announced valuation of $725 million.

-Also in 2021, FaZe Clan member Frazier Khattrri (FaZe Kay) would become one of the lead promoters of Save the Kids token, a pump and dump altcoin which was additionally promoted by FaZe members Jarvis, Teeqo and Nikan.
+Also in 2021, FaZe Clan member Frazier Khattrri (FaZe Kay) became one of the lead promoters of Save the Kids token, a pump and dump cryptocurrency which was additionally promoted by FaZe members Jarvis, Teeqo and Nikan.
 Upon the token's launch and revelation to the public that it was a pump and dump, FaZe removed Kay and suspended Jarvis, Teeqo, and Nikan for their involvement.
+Teeqo was later found to be unaware and uninvolved in the pump and dump, and was reinstated.

 In July 2022, FaZe Clan became a publicly traded company.
-The company had only received portion of the money they were promised by private investors ahead of their merge with B. Riley Principal 150 Merger Group.
-On January 20, 2023, the price of their stock fell below a dollar for the first time, which lead them to be at risk of being delisted.
-According to Nasdaq policy, if a company's stock is under $1 for more than a month, the company will receive a deficiency notice, in which they have 180 days for the stock to be $1 or more for ten consecutive business days.
-As of February 15, 2023, the stock was at $0.76.
+The company had only received a portion of the money they were promised by private investors ahead of their merge with B. Riley Principal 150 Merger Group.
+On January 20, 2023, the price of their stock fell below one dollar for the first time, which put them at risk of being delisted.
+According to Nasdaq policy, if a company's stock is under one dollar for more than a month, the company will receive a deficiency notice, in which they have 180 days for the stock to be one dollar or more for ten consecutive business days.
+On February 15, 2023, the stock was at $0.76.

+In March 2023, it was reported that the company received a notice of delisting, which gave them 180 days to raise the stock price above one dollar.
 Trink, the CEO, had expressed concerns and had stated that the company is working towards a solution to their problem.
-As of September 2022, it has been reported that the organization has enough money to last them until November 2023.
+As of September 2022, it was reported that the organization had enough money to last them until November 2023.

-In February 2023, FaZe Clan laid off 20% of its staff.
-According to the CEO, Lee Trink, It was a result of the uncertainty of the economy.
-He had also stated that the company will focus on financial discipline.
-Despite the changes, Trink is confident that revenue will continue to grow for the organization.
-He reported that the revenue growth for 2022 was a 25% increase from 2021.